 Based on the results of our Phase I and Phase II clinical trials, we submitted to the FDA our application for pre-marketing approval of the Delcath system as a medical device.
 In response to our application, the FDA classified the Delcath system as a drug delivery system which requires us to obtain approval of new labeling for the drug being used in the clinical trials.
 The application to change the labeling must be filed by a drug manufacturer holding an existing new drug application or an abbreviated new drug application.
 We have reached a preliminary verbal understanding with a drug manufacturer holding an existing license for doxorubicin to submit an application to the FDA supporting the new labeling based on data from the Phase III clinical trial.
-The pre-marketing approval and drug relabeling applications must demonstrate the clinical utility of a particular drug when administered through the Delcath system.
+The pre-market approval and drug relabeling applications must demonstrate the clinical utility of a particular drug when administered through the Delcath system.
 To do so, we must demonstrate, in a statistically meaningful manner, that administering chemotherapy agents with the Delcath system results in survival times of patients that are longer than those obtained from administering chemotherapy agents intravenously.
-In December 2002, we filed a registration statement with the Securities and Exchange Commission for an underwritten public offering of securities in the form of units.
-Each unit will consist of shares of common stock and warrants to purchase shares of common stock.
-With a substantial portion of the proceeds that we receive from our planned public offering, we intend to conduct Phase III clinical trials designed to demonstrate that administering doxorubicin with the Delcath system to treat malignant melanoma that has spread to the liver results in patient survival times that are longer than those obtained from administering chemotherapy agents intravenously.